felipenoris/Mongoc.jl/docs/src/transaction.md

 In MongoDB, **transactions** are bound to **Sessions**.

-In **Mongoc.jl**, use the function `Mongoc.transaction` with *do-syntax* to execute a transaction, and use the argument `session` to get database and collection references bound to the transaction session.
+In **Mongoc.jl**, use the function `Mongoc.transaction` with *do-syntax* to execute a transaction, and use the argument `session` to get database and collection references bound to the session that will execute the transaction.

 Just use the `session` object the same way you would use a `Client`.